PhilemonPhilippin/PhilemonPhilippin/README.md

 # Projects
 ## 🍽️ Kitchen

-I started creating a program to manage recipes: Kitchen.
+I started creating a program to manage recipes : Kitchen.

-It is composed of two parts: the server in **ASP.NET API** and the user interface in **Angular**.
+It is composed of two parts : the server in **ASP.NET API** and the user interface in **Angular**.

 The server uses **SQL Server** and **Entity Framework** for data access.